Jeffrey Hatrix

-Jeff Hatrix, also known as Jeffrey Nothing (born Jeffrey Lewis Hetrick), is an American musician, best known as the former clean vocalist for the heavy metal band Mushroomhead.
+Jeff Hatrix, also known as Jeffrey Nothing (born Jeffrey Lewis Hetrick; May 5, 1960), is an American musician, best known as the former clean vocalist for the industrial metal band Mushroomhead.
 His nickname comes from a scene in Blue Velvet.
 With a wide variety of face paint and mask designs, Jeffrey's most known look is that of a butcher.
 However, he revealed a new look in the music video of "Your Soul Is Mine", showing a tan skin mask that somewhat resembles the infamous Leatherface from the Texas Chainsaw Massacre movies.
 Two of his masks were made from face-molds of famous actors Christopher Lloyd and Bela Lugosi.
 His most recent incarnation is that of a mask resembling human hands.
 He is signed as a solo artist to Suburban Noize Records.

 Personal life

 Hatrix was born Jeffrey Lewis Hetrick in Cleveland, Ohio.
 He grew up going to church and left at age 12 when he became agnostic.
 He is now a born-again Christian.
-He is married and also has a daughter from a previous relationship.
+He has a daughter from a previous relationship, married his second wife, Stacy, in June 2012 and is widowed as of 2024.

+During the beginning of 2025, it was announced that Hatrix is currently battling cancer.